Paris: Regal and Intimate

 Paris Museum Pass

-The pass pays for itself with four key admissions in two days (for example, the Louvre, Orsay, Sainte-Chapelle, and Versailles), and it lets you skip the ticket line at most sights.
-It's sold at participating museums, monuments, FNAC department stores, and tourist information offices (even at Paris' airports).
-Try to avoid buying the pass at a major museum (such as the Louvre), where the supply can be spotty and lines long.
-It's also not worth the cost or hassle to buy Paris Museum Passes online because you have to either pay dearly to have them shipped to you or print vouchers and redeem them in person at a Paris tourist information office.
+The pass pays for itself with four key admissions in two days (for example, the Arc de Triomphe, Orsay, Sainte-Chapelle, and Versailles), and it lets you skip the ticket line at most sights.
+If you buy the pass online, you can download and print a hard copy to show as you enter museums, or keep it on your phone.
+Paper passes are being sold — until the stock runs out — at participating museums, monuments, and tourist information offices (even at Paris' airports, with a small fee added).
+Try to avoid buying the pass at a major museum, where the supply can be spotty and lines long.

 The pass isn't worth buying for children and teens, as most museums are free or discounted for those under age 18 (teenagers may need to show ID as proof of age).
 If parents have a Museum Pass, kids can usually skip the ticket lines as well.
 A few places, such as the Arc de Triomphe and Army Museum, require everyone — even passholders — to stand in line to collect your child's free ticket.